Sc0tticus/monsters-rolodex/ReactNotes.md

 -when a DOM event happens, when a user clicks or types something in an input, React intercepts that something has changed, and tells the React app something has changed.
 A synthetic event is a fake event.
 -onChange is camelcase, receives the event, and updates the state.
 -state gets updated in the App when a user changes something, via a user action.

+#State
+-information flows down, changes flow up.
+-event handlers send actions up to the parent that something has happened and state needs to be updated.
+-you want state to live in a high enough position to where you can still pass down information to different nodes.